 Imagine her surprise when she discovers someone behind that golden keyhole, someone trapped who has an evil enchantment worked upon him, trapping him in his youth and taking from him his very name.

 So begins the tale of how Ophelia meets The Marvelous Boy and is asked to save the world.
 Karen Foxlee has a lyrical, almost old-fashion tone to her writing.
 It reminded me of the qualities that many readers, both young and old, find appealing in classic children's books.
 Friendship, honor, and exciting quests.
 Magical tests and terrible villains.
 And the power of family and love.
 Good vs. evil.

 One of my favorite aspects of the story, and I think young readers are going to really enjoy as well, is the three magical keys that unlock various doors in the museum.
-In fact, the museum comes to life similar in fashion as The Night at the Museum, only the elements are related to the fairy tale story of The Snow Queen.
-There's the Wintertide Clock counting down a warning against the Snow Queen, the snarling, misery birds on floor seven.
-There's a haunted hall where ghostly girls are trapped, and even magical owls and wizards.
+In fact, the museum comes to life similar in fashion to The Night at the Museum, only the elements are related to the fairy tale story of The Snow Queen.
+There are the Wintertide Clock counting down a warning against the Snow Queen, the snarling, misery birds on floor seven.
+There is a haunted hall where ghostly girls are trapped, and even magical owls and wizards.
 And let's not forget the presence of the Snow Queen throughout.

 Ophelia makes a wonderful, unlikely heroine.
 Curious, yet only believing only in the facts, she finds herself opening up to the possibility of magic when she discovers the Marvelous Boy.
-She carries a inhaler, and finds it difficult to run or take big scares, but this does not stop our young heroine which I really admired.
+She carries an inhaler and finds it difficult to run or take big scares, but this does not stop our young heroine which I really admired.

-Highly recommend to middle graders and even adults wanting to escape into a well written fantasy story that takes the theme form The Snow Queen and creates something new, unique and heartwarming.
+Highly recommend to middle graders and even adults wanting to escape into a well-written fantasy story that takes the theme from The Snow Queen and creates something new, unique and heartwarming.
 A perfect read-a-loud story to tuck in your young ones before bedtime.